Michael Haneke: 2012–present

-His 2012 film Amour won the Best Foreign Language Oscar and was nominated for the Best Picture Oscar at the 85th Academy Awards.
+In 2012, he was to direct Così fan tutte for the New York City Opera.
+This production had originally been commissioned by Jürgen Flimm for the Salzburg Festival 2009, but Haneke had to resign due to an illness preventing him from preparing the work.
+Haneke realized this production at Madrid's Teatro Real in 2013.
 In 2013, he was the subject of the documentary film Michael H – Profession: Director.
 That year, Haneke won the Prince of Asturias Award for the arts.